varianter/variant.no/README.md

 ## Managing Content

-### Company Info
+### Company Information

-The `Company Info` menu allows you to configure global settings for your site, including brand assets, tracking codes, and default SEO settings.
+The `Company Information` menu allows you to configure global settings for your site, including brand assets, tracking codes, and default SEO settings.

 ### Social Media Profiles